 Funding Opportunity: Amplifying Health Advocacy

 Public policy decisions have long favored individuals, communities and institutions that have traditionally had power, privilege and the resources needed to make their interests heard by policymakers.
-In contrast, communities of color, people who have low incomes and advocacy organizations working to achieve health equity have traditionally had less resources and capacity available to engage in advocacy and have their voices heard too.
+In contrast, communities of color, people who have low income and advocacy organizations working to achieve health equity have traditionally had fewer resources and less capacity available to engage in advocacy and have their voices heard too.

 Grant funding is open for general operating support and will be highly competitive among the pool of applicants.
 Typically, funding will range from $50,000 to $200,000 annually and will be available for two to three years.
-As a part of this funding opportunity, grantees will be asked to actively participate in and co-design twice yearly grantee convenings.
+As a part of this funding opportunity, grantees will be asked to actively participate in and co-design grantee convenings twice a year.

 Have questions?
 We’re here to talk through your ideas and encourage you to connect with us before applying for funding.
 If you don’t already work with a program officer, please reach out to us by email or by phone at 303-953-3600, and be sure to note the county you work in and area of interest.

-Read below for more detail on criteria and access our webinar.
+Read below for more detail on criteria and access to our webinar.

 We're here to help